WasabiRaptor/Starbecue/features.md

 Unpack the mod and reference `sbq.config:defaultSettings` to view the data structure and learn internal setting names and types.

 Additional note, patching `sbq.config`'s `serverOverrideSettings` and `serverInvalidSettings` values will apply to all server entities such as Objects, NPCs, and Monsters regardless of if a `sbqOverrideEnforcer` is placed within the world, however it is required for said overrides to apply to non host players.
+This does apply to any override enforcers placed on the ships of connected clients!

 ### Digestion Drops
 Objects which get dropped when players/NPCs are digested, requires a setting enabled on both the pred and the prey per digest type to drop.
 Some of these may apply the colors of the digested prey if they were of a compatible species.